 Announcement of Fellows

-The announcement of awarded Fellowships will be made at The Research Society Awards evening which will be held on 25 November 2020.
-Details will also be published in the November 2020-January 2021 edition of Research News.
+The announcement of awarded Fellowships will be made at The Research Society Awards evening which will be held on 5 May 2021.
+Details will also be published in Research News.

 Download nomination form